 Use the top cake platter and trace it with a permanent marker to make your first layer.
 Use a box knife to cut out the circle.

-Take card stock or construction paper and cut strips which are the same height as a dollar bill.
+Take card stock or construction paper and cut strips that are the same height as a dollar bill.
 This will be the “cake” that sits on top of the platter.

 Tape the strips together until you can form a circle, which should be slightly smaller than your cake platter circle.
 Use your hot glue gun and put glue all around the bottom edge of the paper circle you made.
 It should look something like this:

 Work quickly so your glue doesn’t dry.
 Press it gently onto your base cake platter, making sure it’s centered before you press it down.

 Roll your dollar bills.
 Keep in mind that the tighter the roll, the more money you will spend on your cake! 😉 I used rolled mine a bit more loose so I could make sure I just used the $40 I intended, but you can increase the value of each bill if your budget allows.

-Roll the dollar bill evenly, and place a small piece of tape to secure the roll.
+Roll the dollar bill evenly, and place a small piece of tape or rubber band to secure the roll.
 Un-taping all of these will teach the gift giver the value of a hard-earned dollar – haha!
 (Pro-tip: Use about an inch of tape for each bill.
 I also recommend you have all tape torn and ready to use before rolling each bill – it will be much easier.)